 Three hours of lecture/discussion per week.
 Basic estimating/bidding theory and process.
-The processes for reviewing and interpreting contracts, specifications and blueprints and their role in the estimating/bidding process.
+The processes for reviewing and interpreting contracts, specifications, and blueprints and their role in the estimating/bidding process.
 How to perform a quantity takeoff, be able to create a final estimate/bid including the appropriate General Conditions and Markups.
 Several projects based upon the concepts are assigned on the material listed above as well as utilizing either a spreadsheet or Timberline Precision Computer Estimating.
-Spring.
-Prerequisite(s): CME 255 Plan Interpretation and QTO or permission of instructor.
-Note: Credit will not be granted for both CME 343 and CME 543.
+Fall.
+Prerequisite: CME 255 or permission of instructor Note: Credit will not be granted for both CME 343 and CME 543.